Ficus Audrey Care

 Are Ficus Audrey difficult to care for?

 - The Ficus Audrey is easier than its sister, the Ficus Lyrata (fiddle leaf fig tree).
 It acclimates well to new spaces, is less finicky when it comes to water needs, and it doesn’t require quite as much light.
-We consider it medium tree in terms of difficulty.
+We consider the care level to be moderate.